thruthesky/detox/README.md

-## how to create recipe?
+## how to create recipes?

+  admin->recipe Forum ->create Post

+  -input title
+  -input content
+  -upload image

+  then other details can be edited in the recipe item page

+    how to add steps on the recipe
+      - simply add a comment on that recipe and the comments  will be the steps of that recipe for example 5 comments = 5 steps

       recipe title = recipe name
-recipe content = recipe details upload 1 image.
+      recipe content = recipe details

-  --creating steps to make the recipe

-  create a comment and then upload a picture in order
+      upload 1 image.

+## how to create tips?

+  admin->tips Forum->create post

+  input title = title
-  comment = step content
+  input content = content
-  comment image = step image
+  upload image = image

-  ex. comment = this is the 1st step in making this recipe.
-      image upload = upload the 1st step image.
+  input string1 = subtitle on the top of title input string2 = bottom label